Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 This tutorial shows you how to feed data into multiple channels in real-time.
 This tutorial demonstrates sending data into all channels supported by the Messages API.
 While all channels are supported, you will only test SMS in this tutorial.
 If you are interested in testing using FaceBook Messenger, it is recommended you work through [this tutorial](/tutorials/fbm-product-info) first, as that tutorial contains lots of FaceBook specific information.

+> Please note that only simulated stock prices are used in this tutorial.

 ## Example scenario

 In this tutorial you will look sending real-time stock quotes to a user on their channel of choice.
 A user can register to receive data on any supported channel of their choice.
 For example, they could receive the stock quotes via their mobile phone using SMS, or through Facebook Messenger.
 WhatsApp and Viber are also supported.
 For FaceBook Messenger, WhatsApp, and SMS users can register their interest in a particualr stock.
 However, Viber does not support inbound messages to a business, so users would have to register to receive the messages via a website in order to receive data.
 Also, with WhatsApp there is an additional complication which is that WhatsApp requires a business to send the user [an MTM](/messages/code-snippets/send-whatsapp-template) before the user can agree to receive messages.